 Sometimes we will need to send your personal data outside the UK to fulfil our legal obligations under the contract between you and us, for example if you or your financial intermediary are based outside the UK.
 By submitting your personal data, you agree to this transfer when required.
 No processing by a Data Controller or Data Processor takes place outside of the UK.
 The place of residence of data is the UK.

 What Are Your Rights

 You have specific rights in the following areas:

-If you would like to exercise any of your above rights, please contact our Data Protection Officer:
+If you would like to exercise any of your above rights, please contact our Complaints Team: